usethesource/salix/README.md

 - `Diff`, `Patch`: internal modules for diffing and patching `Node`.
 You should never have to import these modules.

-### (TODO: OUT OF DATE) Extending the Framework
+### Extending the Framework

 Extending the framework with new events, commands or subscriptions is facilitated by Rascal's extensible data types.
 In all cases, you define new constructors for handlers (`Hnd`), commands (`Cmd`) or subscriptions (`Sub`).
-Since all three of those values are sent over the write, they have to be encoded.
+Since all three of those values are sent over the wire, they have to be encoded.
 The framework provides functions to do so.
 Handlers, commands and subscriptions produce results, which are sent back to the server.
-This means that you'll also have to write a `Result` decoder, if the type of data is unsupported.
+This means that you'll also have to write a parser to turn received data into a proper message of type `Msg`, if the type of data is not supported by the built-in parser (i.e. `nothing`, `string`, `integer`, or `boolean`).
 In some cases the Javascript needs to be modified in order to accommodate the construct.

 #### Events